Install Validation

 Or check your plugin menu.
 For example, if you are using IDA, you should see this option:

-- Open the BinSync Config Pane and click the
+If neither show, the plugin isn’t running.
+Open the BinSync Config Pane and click the Open button

-- Enter a username and set the project path to the location of
+Then enter a username and set the project path to the location of example.bsproj:

-- Verify your terminal says (with your username):
+Verify your terminal or log says (with your username):

 [BinSync]: Client has connected to sync repo with user: <username>.

 If you are on angr-management or Ghidra this may be hidden.
-Instead, you should see a panel open with your username in green or yellow (indicating a valid setup to the project).
+Instead, you should see a panel open with your username on the bottom right.
+If on Binary Ninja, open the log panel and make sure your log scope includes the Plugin Manager.

 Congrats, your BinSync seems to connect to a repo, and recognize you as a user.
 Let’s test pulling to verify you can actually do stuff with your install.